Einride

-Einride AB is a Swedish transport company based in Stockholm, Sweden, specializing in electric and self-driving vehicles known as Einride pods (formerly T-pods).
-The pods are electric trucks remotely controlled by drivers, and are notable for their lack of a driver’s cab.
+Einride AB is a Swedish transport company based in Stockholm, Sweden, specializing in electric and self-driving vehicles.
+The electric trucks are remotely controlled by drivers, and are notable for their lack of a driver's cab.

 History

+Early history and founding

 The company was founded in 2016 by Robert Falck, Filip Lilja and Linnéa Kornehed.
 The company manufactures electric and self-driving vehicles.
 The company name is a reference to the Nordic god of thunder and lightning, Thor, and means "the lone rider".
-In the Spring of 2017, the company introduced their transport vehicle, the Einride Pod, an electric truck which does not contain a cabin.
-The first full-scale prototype of what was then called the T-Pod was revealed on July 4, 2017 at Almedalen Week in Visby, Sweden.
-Einride has announced their partnerships with Lidl in 2017 and DB Schenker in 2018.
-On July 12, 2018 as part of Future Lab at the Goodwood Festival of Speed, Einride launched the Einride timber Pod, an autonomous and all-electric logging truck.
+In the Spring of 2017, the company introduced their transport vehicle, an Autonomous Electric Truck (AET), formerly known as the T-pod and later as the Einride pod, an electric truck which does not contain a cabin.
+The first full-scale prototype of what was then called the T-Pod was revealed on July 4, 2017, at Almedalen Week in Visby, Sweden.
+Einride also announced a 2017 partnerships with Lidl and DB Schenker in 2018.
+On July 12, 2018, as part of Future Lab at the Goodwood Festival of Speed, Einride launched an autonomous and all-electric logging truck.

-On November 5, 2018, Einride launched the first commercial installation of the Einride Pod at a DB Schenker facility in Jönköping, Sweden.
-In May 2019, an Einride Pod started daily deliveries on a public road there; it is permitted to go at up to 5 km per hour.
+On November 5, 2018, Einride launched the first commercial installation of the Einride autonomous truck at a DB Schenker facility in Jönköping, Sweden.
+In May 2019, an Einride vehicle started daily deliveries on a public road there; it is permitted to go at up to 5 km per hour.

-On October 10, 2019 Einride raised $25 million in a Series A investment round led by private-equity firm EQT’s venture capital fund EQT Ventures and NordicNinja VC.
+2020 to present

 In June 2020, Einride introduced the freight mobility platform, a software suite that analyzes transport networks for electric or autonomous vehicle potential and provides recommendations for implementation.

-In October 2020, Einride raised $10 million in additional funding led by existing investors led by Norrsken VC along with EQT Ventures fund, Nordic Ninja VC and Ericsson Ventures.

-2020s

 In October 2021, Einride finalized an agreement with General Electric (GE) Appliances for first fleet of autonomous electric trucks.

 In March 2022, Einride investor Maersk ordered 300 Class 8 trucks through Einride, built by BYD in California.

-In June, 2022, the company received approval to operate its vehicles on US roads.
+Later that year, the company received approval to operate its vehicles on US roads.

 Technology

-Einride uses self-driving technology as well as remote operation for the Einride Pod which allows drivers to monitor multiple vehicles and remotely control the vehicle in difficult traffic situations.
-The Einride Pod can travel 200 km (124 miles) on a fully charged battery.
+Einride uses self-driving technology as well as remote operation for the Einride Autonomous Electric Truck which allows drivers to monitor multiple vehicles and remotely control the vehicle in difficult traffic situations.
+The Einride Autonomous Electric Truck can travel 200 km (124 miles) on a fully charged battery.